brucou/react-state-driven/README.md

  machine', we refer to the state machine whose graph has been given previously.
 When we want to refer to the `Machine` component, we will always specifically precise that.

-Our state machine is basically a function which takes an input and returns an output.
+Our state machine is basically a function which takes an input and returns outputs.
 The inputs received by the machine are meant to be mapped to events triggered by the user through the user interface.
-The outputs from the machine are commands representing what action/effect to perform on the interfaced system(s).
+The outputs from the machine are commands representing what commands/effects to perform on the interfaced system(s).
 Some commands always occur when transitioning to a given control state of the state machine : we gather those commands in `entryActions`.
-The mapping between user/system events and machine input is performed by `intentSourceFactory`.
-The commands output by the machine are mapped to executors gathered in `actionExecutorSpecs` so our `Machine` component knows how to run a command when it receives one. `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.
+The mapping between user/system events and machine input is performed by `preprocessor`.
+The commands output by the machine are mapped to executors gathered in `commandHandlers` so our `Machine` component knows how to run a command when it receives one. `componentWillUpdate` and `componentDidUpdate` are overriding default behaviour of the eponym lifecycle hooks for the `Machine` component.